leukeleu/django-hidp/packages/hidp/docs/installation.md

 HIdP requires a caching implementation, in order for the rate limits to properly work and to store OIDC Provider signing keys.
 See [Django's cache framework](https://docs.djangoproject.com/en/stable/topics/cache/#django-s-cache-framework).

-For example a Redis cache:
+For low traffic websites, Django's default cache settings may be sufficient.
+However, for higher traffic sites or for optimal performance, consider configuring a more robust caching solution like Redis.

+#### Optional: Redis Cache Configuration:

 ```python
 CACHES = {